 Heroin is a highly addictive drug.
-It first creates a physical tolerance, which makes the user need higher and more frequent doses in order to get the desired effects.
-What also leads to physical dependency, in other words, if they stop using the drug abruptly withdrawal will occur.
+It first creates a physical tolerance, making the user need higher and more frequent doses to get the desired effects.
+What also leads to physical dependency is that the withdrawal will occur if they stop using the drug abruptly.
 Withdrawal symptoms begin as early as a few hours after the dose, and it can include:

 - severe muscle pain